griimnak/PyYTD/README.md

 exit - Exit the PyYTD application.

-queadd [link] - Add a link to download que.
+qadd [link] - Add a link to download que.

 dl - Triggers the video downloader.